Ravi2470/SSL-TLS-in-kubernetes/README.md

 ### We can check the pods and services created by ingress controller by running following command:
 Kubectl get all -n ingress-nginx

-### Out of three pods created by ingress-nginx 1 will be going to be in running state and other two will be going to be in completed state.
+### Out of three pods created by ingress-nginx, 1 will be going to be in running state and other two will be going to be in completed state.

 ### Following command will setup cluster issuer in our kubernetes cluster and help us to generate TLS/SSL certificate for our domain.We will use Let's Encrypt as CA.You can use other available options as well.